Imuaz/binary_trees/README.md

   - And `size` is the number of element in the array
   - the function returns a pointer to the root node of the created Binary Heap, or `NULL` on failure
 - The files `131-heap_insert.c` and `0-binary_tree_node.c` will be compiled during the correction

+**39. Heap - Extract**
+- [133-heap_extract.c](./133-heap_extract.c): A function that extracts the root node of a Max Binary Heap
+  - The parameter `root` is a double pointer to the root node of heap
+  - the function returns the value stored in the root node
+  - The root node will be freed and replace with the last `level-order` node of the heap
+  - Once replaced, the heap will be rebuilt if necessary
+  - If the function fails, it returns `0`

+**40. Heap - Sort**
+- [134-heap_to_sorted_array.c](./134-heap_to_sorted_array.c): A function that converts a Binary Max Heap to a sorted array of integers.
+  - The parameter `heap` is a pointer to the root node of the heap to convert
+  - And `size` is an address to store the size of the array
+  - it is assume `size` is a valid address
+  - Since we are using Max Heap, the returned array will be sorted in descending order

+**41. Big O #Binary Heap**
+- [135-O](./135-O): file that contains the average time complexities of those operations on a Binary Heap (one answer per line):
+  - Inserting the value `n`
+  - Extracting the root node
+  - Searching for a node in a binary heap of size `n`